peter88213/nv_templates/docs/usage.md

 This loads the narrative structure from a Markdown template file.

+- A file select dialog asks for the template file to apply.

 ---

 ### Save

 This saves the narrative structure to a Markdown template file.

+- A file select dialog asks for the new template's file name.

 ---